indieisaconcept/grunt-plugin/README.md

 ##### Search

-This command will search the NPM registry and return a listing of plugins which currently have the keyword "grunt-plugin".
+This command will search the NPM registry and return a listing of plugins which currently have the keyword "gruntplugin".
 The returned results are then filtered based on the keywords passed.
 If ommited all plugins will be display.

 ```javascript
 > grunt plugin:search:css,haml